sanskrit/raw_etexts_english/blogs/manasataramgini/2005-09-01_the-rise-of-the-kirghiz-khaganate.md

 +++
-title = "The rise of the Kirghizxa0Khaganate"
+title = "The rise of the Kirghiz Khaganate"

 +++
 The Kirghiz Khaganate came to the fore after Uighurs were destroyed by